Grand Prix de Saint-Cloud report & reaction: Broome wins for Aidan O'Brien and Colin Keane

 It was a first Grand Prix de Saint-Cloud success for O'Brien senior and another notable triumph for Ireland's champion jockey Keane who has enjoyed five winners from 15 mounts for the master of Ballydoyle in his homeland this calendar year.

-Paddy Power reacted by cutting Broome to 10/1 from 14s for the King George later this month, while Betfair went 25/1 (from 50/1) about Broome for the Arc, with Ebaiyra 7/1 from 10/1 for the Nassau Stakes at Goodwood's Qatar Festival.
+Paddy Power reacted by cutting Broome to 10/1 from 14s for the King George later this month, while Betfair went 25/1 (from 50/1) about the son of Australia for the Arc, with Ebaiyra clipped to 7/1 from 10/1 for the Nassau Stakes at Goodwood's Qatar Festival.

+Winning rider Keane told Sky Sports Racing: “It’s my first time being here, but it’s a lovely track and I had a nice, willing partner, so hopefully it’s the first of many here.

+“Speaking to Aidan beforehand, he said to keep it pretty simple and if nothing was happy to go, to make your own way.
+He’s a very uncomplicated horse, very genuine and stays well.
+Nothing was really going on, so I was happy to let my lad roll along, he pricked his ears and was taking me the whole way.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.